 The Dutch outfit Carach Angren fits right into this august group of theatrically challenged bands from inside Extreme Metal.
 Their style dwells where Black Metal never really was.
 With a mighty shot of Gothic and Symphonic Metal geekery, filled with this delicious scent of black magick and otherwordly malice.
 No doubt Carach Angren like to call themselves Symphonic Black Metal.
 Yet I am really tempted to throw the cinematic attribute into the fray to complicate matters further.
 The band clearly has this taste for the bombast of moving pictures.
 For epic productions, built on blackened stages of pure metal.

-It is thus not surprising that their 5th studio album Dance and Laugh Amongst The Rotten sounds like a blasphemous mixture of Fleshgod Apocalypse, the aforementioned Cradle of Filth and Dimmu Borgir.
+It is thus not surprising that their 5th studio album Dance and Laugh Amongst The Rotten sounds like a blasphemous mixture of Fleshgod Apocalypse, the aforementioned Cradle of Filth, Dark Shadow ov Tragedy, and Dimmu Borgir.
 Plus a hint of Rotting Christ at certain moments.
 The album steps right into the universe of Carach Angren complete with actual tales hidden in all that blackened cheese.

 Actual lyrics with real stories, that is a pretty cool feature, and a well-known trademark of this band.
 Of course, all of them words are steeped in death, hauntings and other strange exploits of the obscure.
 And the lyrics would be nothing without the somewhat gleeful belting of Seregor aka Dennis Droomers.
 His vocal modulating powers continue to amaze with a myriad of evil voices that carry a lot of the success of this album.